Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-The remainder of the day is yours to make your own discoveries.
-Your room may not be ready until 3:00 p.m., but your luggage awaits your arrival at the hotel.
+The remainder of the day is yours to explore at your leisure.
+Your room may not be ready until 3:00 p.m., but your luggage will be waiting for you at the hotel.

 Included Meals: Breakfast